 Public health practitioners should have a degree in a relevant subject or an equivalent level of experience of working in a specialist area.
-They should also be working to towards or have registered with the UKPHR.
+They should also be working towards or have registered with the UKPHR.
 They may have additional relevant qualifications, in, eg, project management, training and development.

 There are several public health practitioner roles available.
 Some examples include:

 - Public health nutritionist

 - Health improvement practitioner (advanced)

 - Health protection practitioner